AIA G702 Application for Payment Guide

 • Stored values counted twice across periods

-• Stored not clearly separated from installed work
+• Stored material not clearly separated from installed work

 • Retainage applied inconsistently

-If your pay app is getting rejected, it’s usually not a mystery.
-It’s one of these.
+If your pay app is getting rejected, it is usually not a mystery.
+It is one of these.

-• Change orders not reflected in contract sum / SOV
+• Change orders are not reflected in the contract sum or SOV

-• Stored materials billed without backup or double-counted
+• Stored materials are billed without backup or counted twice

-• Prior payments / previous certificates don’t match history
+• Prior payments or previous certificates do not match history

 • Single source of truth: SOV lives in one place